-Tier 2 Funding: Objective is to advance the research and development efforts achieved in Tier 1.
-Tier 2 awards are intended for projects that have advanced past the feasibility assessment as described in Tier 1, and are intended to advance a project toward creation of a commercial entity or licensing agreement.
-Projects that were awarded Tier 1 funding will be eligible for Tier 2 funding.
+Tier 2 Funding: Projects successfully meeting Tier 1 milestones will be eligible to apply for Tier 2 funding, contingent on availability of program funding.
+Objective is to advance the research and development efforts achieved in Tier 1.
+Tier 2 awards are intended for projects that have moved past the feasibility assessment as described in Tier 1 The purpose of Tier 2 funding is to advance a project toward creation of a commercial entity or licensing agreement.